ExamSoft Info for The Day of Exams

 Once in the exam room, all Examsoft/SofTest users should follow the instructions on the gold SofTest Exam Instructions sheet available in the front of each exam room.
 Laptop users must be at the SofTest Notice screen with the Red Stop signs 10 minutes before the exam start time.
 At that time the exam assistants will begin reading the instructions.

 Students who experience computer difficulties before the beginning of an in-school exam will be assisted by the exam assistant, Computer Center technical staff, or Registrar's Office staff for a reasonable amount of time (up to approximately 10 minutes), on a first-come, first-served basis, by available staff.
 If the problem cannot be resolved within that time, or if the exam assistants have begun reading instructions, the student should be prepared to hand-write the exam.
-This is why it is important to arrive in the exam room with adequate time to get the laptop set up and running.

 For Unscheduled Exams only, students in the exam room with a last minute laptop/software problem, who have not yet opened their exam envelope or otherwise begun their exam, may choose to return at another time when unscheduled exams are offered, to take this exam.
 However, please note that this postponement cannot extend beyond the official exam period, nor can it be a reason to postpone or change any of your other exams.
 In this situation, an exam assistant will verify that your exam envelope is unopened, and will return the envelope and signature sheet to the Registrar’s Office.
 Students are then responsible for resolving their laptop problem, renting or borrowing a different laptop, or deciding to handwrite any remaining exams.